HeyJoFlyer/open-pico-load/README.md

 ## Known Bugs (but the load works in real life!):

-- The 2 BJTs are difficult to solder but are doable
 - The BACK button is not yet implemented in the software
 - Current Tracking is not very smooth (I haven't found a good PID alternative in Circuitpython), so the current jumps around a little.
 - No logging (yet!)